 Inspire versus Inspire 2

 Firstly, Inspire 2 was the first in the range to offer Active Minute Zones, a new feature that follows health guidelines for exercise.
-Meaning, it’ll help you to reach goals each week, get a certain number of steps in or hit given heart rate zones.
+Meaning, it’ll help you reach goals each week, get a certain number of steps in, or hit given heart rate zones.
 Although this might be a little too in-depth for your younger children, it might get your older kids interested in how their bodies work.
-But you do get a year of free Fitbit Premium which opens up a range of activities including instructor-guided ones, which may be useful.
-What’s more, there are meditation and breathing sessions to help them relax as well as hitting their active targets.
+But you do get a year of free Fitbit Premium which opens up a range of activities, including instructor-guided ones, which may be useful.
+What’s more, there are meditation and breathing sessions to help them relax as well as hit their active targets.

 Sensors and features

 Additionally, there’s sleep tracking which will give you a sleep score to indicate the quality.
 As a parent, it’s handy to know if your teens have been staying up until the early hours, which might explain why they’re so lethargic!

 Also, the Inspire 2 lacks a SpO2 sensor, so you can’t track blood oxygen levels.
 But, the lack of sensors and GPS mean you get a great battery life of up to 10 days, which is excellent for any Fitbit.

 However, if the lack of GPS is a deal-breaker for you, don’t worry and keep reading.

 Fitbit’s new watch is an affordable exercise tracker with smart technology.
 Fitbit has launched the Fitbit Luxe, a new slimline exercise tracker featuring a stainless-steel body, an AMOLED display, and a SpO2 sensor.